 Forget all the tortilla rolling, I’ve got a skinny twist that’s easy to assemble and really, really good.
 This casserole has many of the same ingredients of a classic enchilada and some updated skinny ones too.
-For example, instead of adding a large amount of high fat cheese, I’m adding fat free cottage cheese to the layers and only topping with ½ cup of shredded reduced-fat cheese.
+For example, instead of adding a large amount of high-fat cheese, I’m adding fat-free cottage cheese to the layers and only topping with ½ cup of shredded reduced-fat cheese.
 The cottage cheese adds a rich, cheesy flavor.
-In addition, I’m using fat free sour cream and very lean ground beef.
-The skinny for 1 serving, 285 calories, 4 grams of fat and 7 Weight Watchers POINTS PLUS.
-One full fat serving has 429 calories and 24g fat.
+In addition, I’m using fat-free sour cream and very lean, ground beef.
+The skinny for 1 serving, 285 calories, 4 grams of fat and 5 Blue WW Freestyle SmartPoints, and 7 Green.
 Best of all, this Mexican-style dish is loaded with flavor!

 Prep Time: 25 minutes (includes browning the beef)

 8 ounces (½ of a 1-pound package) extra lean ground beef, I used Trader Joe’s 96/4, see healthy benefits or lean ground turkey

 1 cup onions, chopped

 1 (15-oz) can black beans, rinsed and drained